tmansuy/HorizonReportsDeveloperDocs/_docs/deploying/creating-help.md

 ## Further customizing help
 You may want to consider customizing the following:

-* Add any additional information desired to the Technical Support topic under.
+* Add any additional information desired to the Technical Support topic.

 * If you create a [Setup plugin]({% link _docs/plugins/setup/index.md %}), add a topic under the Configuration section describing any additional options you defined in the plugin.